davidraythompson/istutor/README.md

 - The Isofit python library.
 It is easiest to install this library using the pip package manager, which comes bundled with the anaconda distribution.
 From the command line (Mac OS) or anaconda prompt (Windows OS), type “pip install isofit” and the library will be downloaded automatically.
 Alternatively, you can clone the github repository at https://github.com/isofit/isofit
 - Visual C++ runtime (Windows only).
 This is needed to run the core ISOFIT functions, and can be downloaded at: https://aka.ms/vs/16/release/vc_redist.x64.exe

-An easy cross-platform way to get all the necessary Python dependencies (and juypter notebook capability) is to download the anaconda distribution, available at https://www.anaconda.com

 Finally, there are a few large binary files that you will need for certain exercises, and are not stored in the repository due to their size.
 These are currently posted to ftp://popo.jpl.nasa.gov/pub/DThompson/istutor/ but the location may change in the future.